HarrierPanels/Jenkins/README.md

    c.
 Linting of Dockerfiles
 3. For a pipeline file, block the option to merge feature branch into main.
 ### The Jenkinsfile below includes four stages:
-    Clone Repository: Clones the repository from the current branch.
+<sup>Clone Repository:</sup> Clones the repository from the current branch.
-    Check Commit Message: Checks the commit message for compliance with best practices.
+<sup>Check Commit Message:</sup> Checks the commit message for compliance with best practices.
-    Lint Dockerfiles: Lints the Dockerfiles using Hadolint.
+<sup>Lint Dockerfiles:</sup> Lints the Dockerfiles using Hadolint.
-    Check for Feature Branches: Checks if there are any feature branches in the repository and prints a warning message if there are
+<sup>Check for Feature Branches:</sup> Checks if there are any feature branches in the repository and prints a warning message if there are.